deeprest/sagaGitlabMirror/DEV.md

 # Intro stage (demo)
 Has xbuster.
 Can gain other weapons from enemies. chopdrop.
 After boss is defeated (END OF DEMO HERE), a large explosion engulfs the player.
 # The Lab
 The player awakens in the lab, newly-rebuilt.
-The mechanic explains that the explosion destroyed your body but not your core.
+The attending mechanic explains that the explosion destroyed your body but not your core.
 He has given you a new body but could not retrieve your weapons.